Climatenza – JSW Steel

 Action Plan

-- Strengthen documentation for Crediting Period Duration with more specific details
+- Collect and document information for Crediting Period Duration